 Highlights of Ulun Danu Batur Temple

-The different shrines that you can see within the complex honour a variety of deities.
-They govern many aspects of Balinese agrarian life.
-These range from agriculture, arts, carpentry, masonry and more.
-One of the most unique shrines is decorated in red Chinese ornaments.
-It's dedicated to the legendary Chinese queen of the historical King Sri Jaya Pangus, Kang Cing Wie.
-Batur temple’s anniversary is every Purnama Kedasa.
-This is known as the ‘tenth full moon’ on the 210-day cycle Balinese Pawukon calendar.
+Even so, the different shrines that you can see within the complex each honour a different deity who govern different aspects – ranging from agriculture, arts, carpentry, masonry and more.
+One of the most unique shrines is decorated in red Chinese ornaments and is dedicated to the legendary Chinese queen Kang Cing Wie, wife of the historical Balinese King, Sri Jaya Pangus.

 Recommended Hotel in Kintamani - Batur Mountain View Hotel